Derkades/WebApp/docs/databases.md

 ## `cache.db`

 The cache database is used to store the result of expensive operations.
 For example, it stores transcoded audio, lyrics, album cover images and thumbnails.
-The database size varies depending on how many audio quality levels you use, but expect it to be around 10GB for every 1000 tracks.
+The database size varies depending on your usage, but expect it to be around 10GB for every 1000 tracks.

 This database, like other databases, may **not** be deleted.
 If you really need to free space and can't wait for cache entries to expire, you can empty the table: `sqlite3 cache.db 'DELETE FROM cache2;'`